 - Fat Cow Includes a free domain, unlimited disk space and easy install for WordPress and other content managers.

-- I Page Unlimited disk space & email addresses and a free domain.
+- I Page Unlimited disk space & email addresses included with a free domain.

 There are many other hosting services available and I may not have mentioned the one that advertises regularly on your local radio station, but the point about utilising any service, free, or paid, is that you have to analyse the features offered when finding your best deal, that local company may be the best value but its bandwidth may be low, you should look for potential pitfalls with each choice.